 Requires approximately 10 business days.

-Notification will be mailed to the student's financial aid address currently on file.
+Notification will be emailed to the student's Southeastern campus webmail.

 If approved, financial aid will be awarded on a probationary period for one semester.